sketchplugins/plugin-directory/README.md

 - [Sort Layers](https://github.com/getflourish/sketch-sort-layers), by Florian Schulz: Plugin that can sort layers or artboards based on text, layer name or position.
 - [Sort Me](https://github.com/romashamin/sort-me-sketch), by Roman Shamin: Sort artboards and layers by name
 - [Sparkliner](https://github.com/volorf/sparkliner), by Oleg Frolov: Sparkliner — easy way to make sparkline graph
+- [Specify](https://github.com/elliotekj/specify), by Elliot Jackson: Quickly generate a rectangle or oval with specific dimensions and positioning.
 - [Split & Divide](https://github.com/krevedaccky/sketchsplitdivide), by Konstantin Raspopov: Split and Divide plugins for Sketch3 app.
 - [Split Into Grid](https://github.com/marceloeduardo/sketch-scripts), by Marcelo Eduardo: A port of Illustrator's "Split Into Grid" to Sketch.
 - [sQuery](https://github.com/francisvega/squery), by Francis Vega: A growing small library of chain methods "in a jQuery way" for Sketch to make the selection and filter task a little easiest :)